SonyResearch/raw_bench/README.md

+# Robust Audio Watermarking Benchmark (RAW-Bench)

+_Accompanying website for the paper:_
+**A Comprehensive Real-World Assessment of Audio Watermarking Algorithms: Will They Survive Neural Codecs?**
+_Yigitcan Özer, Woosung Choi, Joan Serrà, Mayank Kumar Singh, Wei-Hsiang Liao, Yuki Mitsufuji_
+_To appear at Interspeech 2025, Rotterdam, The Netherlands_

+---

+## Abstract

+We introduce the **Robust Audio Watermarking Benchmark (RAW-Bench)**, a benchmark for evaluating deep learning-based audio watermarking methods with standardized and systematic comparisons.
+To simulate real-world usage, we introduce a comprehensive audio attack pipeline with various distortions such as compression, background noise, and reverberation, along with a diverse test dataset including speech, environmental sounds, and music recordings.
+Evaluating four existing watermarking methods on RAW-bench reveals two main insights: (i) neural compression techniques pose the most significant challenge, even when algorithms are trained with such compressions; and (ii) training with audio attacks generally improves robustness, although it is insufficient in some cases.
+Furthermore, we find that specific distortions, such as polarity inversion, time stretching, or reverb, seriously affect certain methods.

+---

 # ViSQOL Installation Guide

 This guide describes how to install [ViSQOL](https://github.com/google/visqol), a perceptual audio quality model, using Conda and pip.